Pole Shelling

 Mayflower Pole Bean (Phaseolus vulgaris)

-Mayflower Pole Bean (Phaseolus vulgaris) Some believe this bespeckled, squarish heirloom was carried across the pond by Pilgrims while others posit it is native to the Americas.
-Regardless of its origin, Mayflower is an especially lovely, flavorful...
+Some believe these bespeckled, squarish beans were carried across the pond by Pilgrims while others believe they are native to the Americas.
+Regardless of its origin, Mayflower yields especially lovely, flavorful dried beans.
+Young green pods make...

 Add to Cart